datalogics/apdfl-java-maven-samples/README.md

 - Security - Password, encrypt, watermark
 - Search for and replace or edit text

-## Instructions for trying out the samples
+## Running the Samples
 - Clone this repository to your system (64-bit Intel Windows, 64-bit Intel Linux, or Apple Silicon)
 - Select a sample you would like to try
 - Open the folder containing the sample in [IntelliJ IDEA](https://www.jetbrains.com/idea/)
-- From the Maven tab in the right sidebar, run the "Compile" goal
+- From the Maven tab in the right sidebar, run the "Compile" phase
 - Run the sample